ubiquitous-factory/.github/profile/README.md

 # Welcome to the Ubiquitous Factory!!

-Ubiquitous factory is a set of open source projects sponsored by [Mehal Technologies](https://mehal.tech/) designed to support edge compute scenarios.
+Ubiquitous Factory is a set of open source projects sponsored by [Mehal Technologies](https://mehal.tech/) designed to support edge compute scenarios.

 The projects focus on the intersection of operating system, application and AI management for small form factor devices.